hkmarcoot/100-days-of-code/log.md

 ### Day 26 | #100DaysOfCode

 Build a food data API that runs on my local PC in SOC Hackathon.
 Can Get, Post, Put and Delete.
 It also has middleware and is able to using a query to search data by title or ingredients.
 Later, I connect it to a pre-built front end.
+6:54 PM · Dec 11, 2021·Twitter Web App

+### Day 27 | #100DaysOfCode

+Create a REST API using the user data given by SOC.
+It is fully RESTful with all CRUD routes.
+Make an ID generate function and use it in the create new user function.
+2:00 PM · Dec 12, 2021·Twitter Web App

+### Day 28 | #100DaysOfCode

+Revisit day 16 about CSS.
+Learn to move the doggy in the browser, and blur a picture by controlling the handler.
+10:43 AM · Dec 13, 2021·Twitter Web App

+### Day 29 | #100DaysOfCode

+Learn to use SQL Crud Operations on db-fiddle.
+INSERT INTO, SELECT, UPDATE...SET, DELETE.
+8:53 AM · Dec 14, 2021·Twitter Web App

+### Day 30 | #100DaysOfCode

+Learn to use inner join, left join, right join and full join.
+Find the murder using the new SQL skills in SQL Murder Mystery.
+8:53 AM · Dec 15, 2021·Twitter Web App

+### Day 31 | #100DaysOfCode

+Use Heroku cloud service to setup our database, and learn to link it to our express coding.
+Adjust the regular express coding to be our workable version.
+8:50 AM · Dec 16, 2021·Twitter Web App

+### Day 32 | #100DaysOfCode

+Learn about 12-factor app, which is a guideline for building software-as-a-service app that ensure can scale-up, minimise divergence, deployment on cloud platforms, have a clean contract and use declarative formats.
+8:55 AM · Dec 17, 2021·Twitter Web App

+### Day 33 | #100DaysOfCode

+Create Heroku PostgresSQL database and upload the data.
+Link the database with .env so that it is hiding the credentials from public.
+Make my local pc to serve as an api, tested by Postman, and it worked!
+6:37 PM · Dec 18, 2021·Twitter Web App

+### Day 34 | #100DaysOfCode

+Make a simple front end that can fetch request handled by my API for yesterday's project.
+7:42 PM · Dec 19, 2021·Twitter Web App

+### Day 35 | #100DaysOfCode

+Recap what I did this week.
+Make a Cat-alogue API and connect it with pre-built front end.
+Again use Heroku for cloud database and secure the credentials by dotenv.
+10:47 AM · Dec 20, 2021·Twitter Web App